sky-ring/rift/README.md

 ```

 ## Vision
-As mentioned, dBuilder's main advantage is the simplifications which will be available upon development of higher levels.
-If you're curious what it will look like, here is a future vision for Simple wallet contract implementation:
+As previously stated, the key advantage of dBuilder is the simplifications that will be available as higher layers are developed.
+If you're curious about how Simple wallet contract implementation may appear in the future, here's a look:

 ```python
 class SimpleWallet(Contract):